auge8472/mlf-svg-icons/README.md

 # mlf-svg-icons
 Graphics in SVG-format for use in web based programs.
-Developed especially for use in My Little Forum.
+Developed is it especially for use in the theme [Responsive 1](https://github.com/auge8472/mlf2-themes) for My Little Forum.
+One can use it for other themes and also for completely different software.

-The set looks in it's first steps more or less similar to the set, that is used in the default theme of My Little Forum 2.
-A refinement to get an independent style is a task for the time, the set is complete.
+The set looks in it's first steps more or less similar to the set [Silk Icons](http://www.famfamfam.com/lab/icons/silk/), that is used in the default theme of My Little Forum 2.
+To state it: it is **no copy** of Silk Icons theme.
+A refinement to get an independent style is a task for the time, the set is feature complete.

+This is no attempt to compete against the well known established and mature icon sets.
+It's an attepmt to make the look of my own theme for My Little Forum distinguishable from the many other pages, that uses these icon sets.

 ## Inclusion of the images